-73. DRAFT INNER NORTH SUBREGIONAL STRATEGY
+7.5 DRAFT INNER NORTH SUBREGIONAL STRATEGY

-FIGURE 63.
+FIGURE 44.
 DRAFT REGIONAL PLAN CENTRES MAP (Source: Draft Inner North Subregional Strategy) The Inner North Region includes Hunters Hill, Lane Cove, Mosman, North Sydney, Ryde and Willoughby local government areas.
 The Draft Inner North Subregional Strategy, released in July 2007, identifies 30,000 extra dwellings and 60,100 new jobs as the growth target for this subregion as a whole.

-TABLE 12.
+TABLE 4.
 DRAFT INNER NORTH SUBREGIONAL STRATEGY HOUSING ACTIONS

 Objective/ Action Comment

 Apply sustainability criteria for The proposed developme

 new urban development as outlined in the Strategy

 sustainable growth includi

 protection of riparian vege

 energy efficient design; pr

 replacement of obsolete i

 reuse; recycling and reuse

 Focus residential development The subject site of the prop

 around centres, town centres, regional shops and service

 villages and neighbourhood town centre.
 It is also cons

 centres because the site is within 3

 Park, Macquarie Park and

 Provide self care housing for Approximately 10% of the

 seniors OR people with a disability accordance with Council

-accessible to seniors and
+accessible to seniors and a

 Provide a mix of housing A variety of apartment typ

 approximately 10% of apa

 of apartments 3 bed.
 Apa

 Renew local centres to improve The close proximity of the

 economic viability and amenity improve the economic via

 potential to generate add

 development will enhance

 area and hence attractive

 Improve the affordability of The proposed developme

 housing apartment sizes which will

 affordability in the area.

 Improve the design quality of new

-development will be of high quality arch
+development and contain high quality a

-attractive landscaped pu
+private open spaces.
+It wi

-integrate with recent adja
+yet provide individuality.

-signature building is prope
+and the integration of heri

-heritage will create a con
+a connection to the past u

-and building envelopes in
+envelopes in the Concept

-up more views to the wate
+to the waters of Shepherd

 Meadowbank is identified in the Strategy as one of the accessible village centres around which further development is appropriate.
-The proposed Concept ent supports subregional housing capacity targets .
-It also addresses environmental targets for ing: improved water quality for Parramatta River; etation; better connections to recreational areas; romotion of active modes of transport; industrial development; water efficient design and posed development is located close to local and es in the subregion with Ryde being the closest sistent with the 'Jobs Closer to Home' priority 30 minutes from Rhodes, Sydney CBD, Olympic 30-40 minutes from Parramatta. apartments will be accessible housing in requirements.
-This will ensure the development is disabled. pes and sizes is proposed with an average of artments 1 bed, 75% of apartments 2 bed and 15% artments will range in size from 60-115m. site and walkability to commercial areas will ability of existing shops and services with ditional retail development.
-The high quality e amenity and significantly improve the foreshore eness of the area to new residents and visitors. ent will increase housing supply and provide a mix of inevitably improve housing access and ent, as demonstrated in the Stage 1 Project Design, nitectural design and contain high quality ublic, communal and private open spaces.
-It will acent developments yet provide individuality.
-A osed to define the site and the integration of nection to the past use of the site.
-The street layout in the Concept Plan have been designed to open ers of Shepherds Bay and beyond.
+The proposed Concept ent supports subregional housing capacity targets y.
+It also addresses environmental targets for ling: improved water quality for Parramatta River; getation; better connections to recreational areas; romotion of active modes of transport; industrial development; water efficient design and e. posed development is located close to local and es in the subregion with Ryde being the closest sistent with the 'Jobs Closer to Home' priority 30 minutes from Rhodes, Sydney CBD, Olympic d 30-40 minutes from Parramatta. e apartments will be accessible housing in I requirements.
+This will ensure the development is disabled.